mehtadome/Programming-Projects/Java Projects/DNA: Fasta & Fastq Converter/README.md

 and will all have unique deflines.

 =======================
-1. Download and run FileConverter.java to test the applications accuracy.
+1. Download all files and run DNAGrader.java to test the application's accuracy.